Finances on Divorce

 - If you do not have the detailed financial documents and information then your consideration of the finances may be misguided and incorrect.

-- A proper knowledge of everything that is involved financially allows negotiations and agreements to be based upon reality and not upon assumptions or belief.
+- Proper knowledge of everything that is involved financially allows negotiations and agreements to be based upon reality and not upon assumptions or belief.

 - If you base the negotiations and agreement upon incorrect information then the outcome will be wrong and any agreement may be subject to a possible challenge: any court order might potentially be overturned